You can watch Deep Security 12 - Scoping Environment Pt. 1 - Identifying Workloads on YouTube to review considerations when scoping your environment.

-- In Deep Security Manager, go to Computers > New > Add Add VMware vCenter.
+- In Deep Security Manager, go to Computers > Add > Add VMware vCenter.

-- Enter the vCenter Server IP Address (or hostname if DNS is configured and able to resolve FQDN to IP addresses), port number to connect to the vCenter, and the username and password for the vCenter.
-Click Next.
+- Enter the vCenter server's IP address (or host name if DNS is configured and able to resolve FQDNs to IP addresses).

 - Review the vCenter information and click Finish.